Shame

 What is shame?

 Shame is the belief that something is inherently wrong with you.
 Not just that you did something wrong, but that you are wrong.
 It's the voice inside your head that says, “I'm bad,” “I'm disgusting,” “I'm unlovable,” or “If people really knew me, they’d leave.”
-Shame is more than a feeling, it becomes an identity.
-It buries itself deep into your nervous system and convinces you that your pain is proof that you are broken.
+Shame can become more than a feeling, it can become an identity.
+Once it is deeply established within you, the pain that you experience from your negative core beliefs convinces you that you are indeed at fault.

 Unlike guilt, which arises from something you’ve done, shame is about who you believe you are.
 It thrives in secrecy and silence.
 If guilt tells you “I made a mistake,” shame tells you “I am the mistake.”
 That distinction matters, because while guilt can motivate growth, shame keeps you stuck.